 - Obtain lung and pleural tissue for analysis.

 - Perform pleurodesis and other pleural therapeutic interventions.

 After the procedure, the lung is reinflated and the incisions are closed.
 In some cases, a drainage tube may be left for a period of time to allow any fluid or air to drain from the chest.

 Medical pleuroscopy differs from video-assisted thoracoscopic surgery (VATS) in that it is performed under moderate sedation without the need for intubation or single-lung ventilation.

 Relieving pleural effusion

-Pleural effusion can cause pain, shortness of breath and other complications.
-Medical pleuroscopy can help to remove excess fluid around the lungs and restore more comfortable breathing.
-It can also help to prevent the recurrence of fluid accumulation.
+Pleural effusion may cause pain, shortness of breath and other complications.
+Medical pleuroscopy may help remove excess fluid around the lungs and restore more comfortable breathing.
+It may also help prevent the recurrence of fluid accumulation.